Vikki Goodwin’s Priorities

 • Women who have just given birth may stay on Medicaid for twelve months rather than six months after birth.

-• Passed a bill to expand Acudetox in Texas.
+• Rep. Goodwin passed a bill to expand Acudetox in Texas.
 This treatment has been available to people with chemical dependency, but now with the new law, it will also be available to people with stress, anxiety, depression, PTSD or other mental health issues.
 The bill also expands who can be trained and certified to provide treatment.

 Healthcare - Vikki Goodwin